-Among the many famous poltergeist cases in history, the Stockwell Poltergeist stands out—not because of a real ghost, but because it was one of the earliest and clearest examples of a hoax that fooled an entire community.
+Among the many famous poltergeist cases in history, the Stockwell Poltergeist is remarkable—not because of a real ghost, but because it was one of the earliest and clearest examples of a hoax that fooled an entire community.

 On January 6, 1772, in a quiet village just south of London, a widow’s home became the scene of flying dishes, crashing furniture, and strange noises.
 For one chaotic day, people believed a restless spirit was at work.
 But the truth was far more human.